denaples-2.jpg

 Indraloka Animal Shelter - Our volunteers are an integral part in helping us care for our over 200 formerly farmed animals.
 Gain experience in animal care, animal feedings, sanctuary tours, fundraising, and more, all while helping to create a kinder world.
 About 20 minutes from Scranton.
 Fill out their volunteer volunteer interest form and contact them at 570-763-2908

-Junior Achievement- Volunteers serve as role models helping to positively impact young people’s perceptions about the importance of education, as well as critical life skills.
+Junior Achievement of NEPA Volunteers serve as role models helping to positively impact young people’s perceptions about the importance of education, as well as critical life skills.
 Preparation involves our proven lessons that promote financial capability, work and career readiness, and business ownership.
 Volunteer opportunities are both in person and virtual!
 Call Terri at (570) 602-3600 , email terri.yencha@ja.org or visit https://nepa.ja.org/volunteer/ways-to-volunteer.

-Lackawanna Heritage Valley Authority: Do you like hands on volunteer work?
-LHVA has all kinds of "work with your hands" jobs for you to do!
-Trail cleanups, painting, tree planting!
-Summer and winter.
+Lackawanna Heritage Valley Authority: Outside hands on activities are awesome!
+Volunteers are needed to help with trail clean-ups, heritage events, office support, and more!
+There are opportunities for everyone.
 All tasks offer flexibility in scheduling and consideration of any physical limitations.
 Contact: John Morrow at LHVA at 570-963-6732 or oworozbyt@LHVA.org

 Meals on Wheels- Delivery drivers pick up meals in coolers/cases from dropoff locations throughout Lackawanna County and delivers to clients on routes.
 Routes are delivered M-F between 10am and 1pm.
 They can usually be completed in under an hour and half.
 Delivery drivers need a valid Drivers License and use their own vehicles.
 State background checks necessary.
 This site is on COLTS bus route 42 Olive/Providence.
-Contact Lindsey Skripka at lskripka@mownepa.org or call 570-346-2421
+Contact Lindsey Skripka (a University of Scranton alum) at lskripka@mownepa.org or call 570-346-2421

 NAMI (National Alliance on Mental Illness) - seeking volunteer to help to create an engaging membership appeal letter that uses personal stories to engage our current and lapsed members and our community, coordinate email and direct mail campaigns, create social media content to complement appeal letter and follow up and reminders to appeal.
 Also looking for someone to update their membership list.
 Training and sample documents provided, as well as a basic introduction to Canva.
 Contact Marie Onukiavage at marieo@naminepa.org or call 570-342-1047.